gportay/cqfd6/README.md

 ### Debian or Ubuntu

-If you use an Debian derivative distribution based on the dpkg package manager, you can build the latest released version of the `cqfd` package via:
+If you use an Debian derivative distribution based on the dpkg package manager, you can build the latest released version of the `cqfd6` package via:

 ```sh
 dpkg-buildpackage -us -uc